Loading ...

 Breakfast was one of the highlights of our stay.
 The breakfast room featured a roaring wood fire.
 We were served freshly squeezed orange juice from fruit grown on the property.

 We also got our first taste of traditional Portuguese Pastel de Nata, Portugal's famous cream custard tarts.
-The Quinta do Caracol was an excellent home base for the first part of our trip.
+The Quinta do Caracol was an excellent home base for exploring the Algarve.

 The Algarve in Winter: Stay at Quinta do Caracol in Tavira